kapong/arbitrage_watcher/readme.md

 Users can configure the watcher through the environment file (.env).

-- `EXPECTED_PROFIT` is the expected profit threshold.
-Setting this value to 5.00, the watcher will trigger if the arbitrage profit goes up to 5%, 10%, 15%, and so on.
+- ~~`EXPECTED_PROFIT` is the expected profit threshold.
+Setting this value to 5.00, the watcher will trigger if the arbitrage profit goes up to 5%, 10%, 15%, and so on.~~ (deprecated; use expectedProfile in Swap class instead)
 - `WATCHING_INTERVAL` is the interval time (in minutes) that the watcher tries to query the price on-chain.
 - `DISCORD_WEBHOOK` can be obtained on Discord, by go to _Text-Channels_ > _Edit-Channel_ > _Integrations_ > _Webhooks_.